 So, you’re on the hunt for some cheap flights to Iceland?
 Iceland is a destination on many people’s bucket lists, and for good reason, but the cost of plane tickets can make it a struggle to plan your visit.

 The Nordic country’s dramatic landscape is peppered with volcanoes, glaciers, hot springs, and lava fields, making it a nature lover’s playground.

 If the Land of Fire and Ice has captured your wanderlust spirit, you’ve probably gone online to check the prices for Iceland flights and then shelved the idea.
-Your flight to Iceland doesn’t have to break the bank, and if you’ve got the time and flexibility, you can save big.
+Your flight to Iceland doesn’t have to break the bank, and you can save big if you’ve got the time and flexibility.

 The first tip?
 Sign up for Going.com (formerly Scott’s Cheap Flights).
-You can even save 20% off your Going membership when you use code VIA20 at checkout!
+You can save 20% off your Going membership using code VIA20 at checkout!

 - How to Book Cheap Flights to Iceland

 - 1. Factors to Consider Before Flying to Iceland